 Rakes, hoes, shovels and other long-handled tools can be stored upright in a 30 gallon garbage can.
-I intend to implement this plan.
 I've tried hanging them up on the wall, but they never seem to get back to the right place.
-Smaller tools might fare well in a 3 gallon pail.
-I've read they benefit from being stored in sand with a little oil in it.
-The oil keeps the tools from rusting.
-Happy Gardening!

 I have a small garden shed for my tools, fertilizer, pots, etc. Keeping the tools organized is an ongoing struggle.
 Here are a few ideas that work for me, assuming I actually put them away.